 When pursuing a degree in Astronomy and Astrophysics, you have the opportunity to work with faculty who have expertise and experience in the field.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

+You can get involved in research as early as your freshman year.
 Prospective freshmen can apply to the IU STARS program and Cox Research Scholarship by filling out IU's selective scholarship application.
 IU STARS in Astronomy and Cox Scholars work directly with faculty mentors as soon as they arrive on campus.
 Acceptance to one of these programs gives you an outstanding opportunity to get involved in research your freshman year, acquire research skills, gain exposure to new areas of research, and receive mentoring from a leading faculty member.